ibm-cloud-docs/vpc/backup_service_vpc_manage_policy.md

 {:cli: .ph data-hd-interface='cli'}
 {:api: .ph data-hd-interface='api'}

-# Managing backup policies (Beta)
+# Managing backup policies
 {: #backup-service-manage}

-Manage backup policies your created for your block storage volumes.
-Delete policies that you no longer need.
-Update the policy name.
+Manage backup policies and their associated plans created for your block storage volumes.
+Delete policies and plans that you no longer need.
+Update the policy and plan.
 Audit your policies by integrating Activity Tracker events.
 Check the status of your backup policies.
 {: shortdesc}

-This service is available only to accounts with special approval to preview this beta feature.
-Contact your IBM Support if you are interested in getting access.
+This service is available only to accounts with special approval to preview this feature.
+Contact IBM Support if you're interested in getting access.
+{: preview}

+## Backup policy deletion overview
-{: beta}
+{: #backup-delete}

+When you delete a backup policy, you also delete a plan associated with it.
+You can also delete plans within a policy.

+When you delete a backup policy, any backups that were being created based on tags defined in the policy will no longer be made.

-## Manage backup policies using the UI
+## Manage backup policies with the UI
 {: #backup-manage-policy-ui}
 {: ui}

 Delete a backup policy, rename a policy, edit user tags using the UI.

-### Backup policy deletion overview
-{: #backup-delete}

-When you delete a backup policy, you also delete a plan associated with it.
-Any backups that were being created based on tags defined in the policy will no longer be made.
-Existing backups are defined by their retention policy and exist until their expiration date.

-Be careful before deleting a backup policy.
-If you delete a policy to create a new plan, create the new policy with the same user tags and new plan first.
-Then, delete the old policy.
-{: note}

-### Delete a backup policy using the UI
+### Delete a backup policy with the UI
 {: #backup-delete-policy}
 {: ui}